PsiQ/bartiq/README.md

 evaluated_routine = evaluate(compiled_routine, assignments)
 ```

-Now in order to inspect the results you can do: TODO
+Now in order to inspect the results you can do:

 ```python
 print(compiled_routine.resources["T_gates"].value)